datene/odyssee/project.md

         Odyssee Production’s first project.
       </h2>
       <p class="text-block">
-        It all started when we had the chance to meet what is probably THE greatest Dutch journalist, war reporter, highly rock & roll, slightly nutty, Ingeborg Beugel. <br>
+        It all started when we had the chance to meet what is probably the greatest Dutch journalist, brilliant war reporter, rock & roll, cause driven, Ingeborg Beugel.
-        Married to the right hand of the former Minister of Greek culture, very introduced in the world of art, living in Athens, she told us something fascinating: “Culture in Athens has never been as dynamic since the crisis.” <br>
+        Married to the right hand of the former Greek Minister of culture, well introduced in the world of art, living in Athens, she told us something fascinating: “Culture in Athens has never been as dynamic since the crisis.”
-        Cinema, artists are exporting, galleries and collectives abound.
-The city is attracting artists from London, Paris, Berlin, even New York come to Athens and do art.
-This, during the worst economic recession seen in a European country since the 30s. <br>
+        Artists, cinema and writers shine internationally, galleries and collectives abound.
+The city is attracting artists from London, Paris, Brussels, even New York come to Athens and do art.
+This, during the worst economic recession seen in a European country since the 30s.
-        This documentary will both present the current Athenian art scene and seek the role the crisis had in shaping it.
+        This documentary will present the current Athenian art scene and seek the role the crisis had in shaping it.
       </p>
       <p>
         For more information and sources about our topic, check our first blog post: